-Here’s another fun feature that Google has added into the Android KitKat’s Google Keyboard.
+Here’s another fun feature Google added to the Android KitKat’s Google Keyboard.
 Emoji, which is a Japanese term for those cartoonish ideograms and smileys seen in text messages and websites, can now be used in your messages instead of traditional text.

 9. Contact Prioritization

-KitKat will prioritize your contact list by sorting it by the people who you chat with the most often.
-You can also do a search for places and businesses that are near your location from the search box at the top.
-The KitKat Contacts app can also link up with your Google Apps contacts.
+KitKat will prioritize your contact list by sorting by the people who you chat with the most often.
+You can also search for places and businesses near your location from the search box at the top.
+The KitKat Contacts app can be linked up with your Google Apps contacts.

 8. Message Consolidation

-The latest Android OS will consolidate all of your SMS , MMS, video calls and Google Hangouts chat messages into one convenient location.
-Another nifty feature in here is being able to share location and animated GIFs via Google Hangouts.
+The latest Android OS will consolidate all of your SMS, MMS, video calls, and Google Hangouts chat messages into one convenient location.
+Another nifty feature is the ability to share location and animated GIFs via Google Hangouts.